youwuyou/summerschool/README.md

+---
+Current maintainer: youwuyou (youwuyou@ethz.ch)
+In relation to lecture by: CSC Finnland
+---

 # CSC Summer School in High-Performance Computing 2022

 This is the material repository for the high-performance computing summer school by CSC - Finnish IT Center for Science.